 Where possible, changes to the contract schedule which are unavoidable on the day of the event should be agreed between the Management, the Agent and the Artiste.
 Any changes will be subject to these terms and conditions.
-Fool’s Paradise Ltd will not be held responsible or accountable for any agreement made between the Artiste and the Management on the day of the event unless confirmed otherwise by the Agent in writing.
+Fool’s Paradise Ltd will not be held responsible or accountable for any agreement made between the Artiste and the Management on the day of the event unless confirmed otherwise by the Agent.

 4.1 Cancellation by the Management

 In the event that the Management wishes to cancel the booking, the Agent will make every reasonable attempt to re-engage the Artiste for the date of performance, but depending on the circumstances, this may not be possible and cancellation charges will therefore apply.

 Cancellation charges imposed by Fool’s Paradise Ltd are: